Wondering if your mobile site is too slow for users? Wonder no more! We took a look at the numbers and want to share them with you!

 Further, those consumers who do end up purchasing through their mobile devices but who were dissatisfied with the site performance are less likely to make another purchase from the same site again.

-What are your strategies for your mobile sites?
+What are your strategies for your mobile sites and mobile site speed?
 Please share!